1909 water war erupted in the east end of Grand Valley

 On July 24, the newspaper reported that Dr. J.H.
 Divine, “one of the wealthiest and best known fruit growers of the Palisade end of the valley,” was arrested by Mesa County Sheriff Charles Schrader on a charge of contempt of court after he reportedly violated the injunction.

-Divine told the newspaper he and other growers had indeed refused to allow a ditch rider to close their headgates on the day the injunction was issued.
+Divine told the newspaper he and other growers had indeed refused to allow a ditch rider to close their headgates.
 But, he said, that was before they were served with notice of the injunction.

 On the morning of July 27, the Sentinel said, “a special train left Palisade … carrying about 200 fruit growers and other citizens” to Grand Junction.
 Another 100 people arrived by automobile “and vehicles of various kinds.”

 They were awaiting a decision from a county judge on whether the temporary injunction would be made permanent.
-However, about 10:30 that morning, the judge told the crowd that the case had been dismissed and the injunction lifted.
-Palisade Irrigation District officials apparently believed they didn’t have enough evidence to secure a permanent injunction.
+However, about 10:30 that morning, the judge said the case had been dismissed and the injunction lifted.

 “This leaves the Palisade Irrigation District just where it was before the temporary injunction was secured,” the Sentinel added.
 “For this reason, many of the growers today were heard to express dissatisfaction over the dismissal of the case.”